2017-07-15

 Deshan remained silent.

-Sure enough, the next day, when Deshan ascended the rostrum, his talk was quite different from usual.
+Sure enough, the next day when Deshan ascended the rostrum, his talk was quite different from usual.

-Yantou went to the front of the Zen hall and rubbing his hands together, laughed loudly and said, "Wonderful!
-How happy I am that our Old Man has realized the last word.
-From now on he'll be subject to no one on earth."
+Yantou went to the front of the Zen hall and rubbing his hands together, laughed loudly and said, “Wonderful!
+How happy I am that our Old Man has realized the last phrase.
+From now on he'll be subject to no one on earth.”[2]

 Wumen's Comment